Mayitzin/ExtraBits/frakturOCR/README.md

 * [Automatically Detect and Recognize Text in Natural Images](http://de.mathworks.com/help/vision/examples/automatically-detect-and-recognize-text-in-natural-images.html).
 An example using MATLAB to detect regions containing text in an image.
 * [Neural Network OCR](http://www.codeproject.com/Articles/11285/Neural-Network-OCR).
 Some ideas about optical character recognition using neural networks presented in an article by Andrew Kirillow.
 2005.
 * [CNNs for handwritten and machine-printed character recognition](http://yann.lecun.com/exdb/lenet/).
 An example of Convolutional Neural Networks designed to recognize visual patterns directly from pixel images with minimal preprocessing.
+* [Coding Bilinear Interpolation](http://supercomputingblog.com/graphics/coding-bilinear-interpolation/).
+A short explanation and the code for a Bilinear Interpolation by The Supercomputing Blog.
+* [Fast C++: Bilinear Pixel Interpolation using SSE](http://fastcpp.blogspot.de/2011/06/bilinear-pixel-interpolation-using-sse.html).
+Explanation and code for a fast Bilinear interpolation implemented in C++.
+* [OpenCV Tutorials](http://docs.opencv.org/master/d9/df8/tutorial_root.html#gsc.tab=0).
+Set of basic OpenCV tutorials.

 ## Books and Articles